Clinical Trial Monitoring: Study Monitoring, Documentation and Closure

 Learning Objectives

-• Describe how to prepare for and carry out regular monitoring visits to investigational sites.
+โ€ข Describe how to prepare for and carry out monitoring visits to investigational sites.

-• Describe how to review case report forms (CRFs) and verify consistency of data with source documents.
+โ€ข Describe how to review case report forms (CRFs) and verify consistency of data with source records.

-• Describe how to close out a trial at a site.
+โ€ข Describe how to close out a trial at a site.

-• Discuss the concept and implications of risk-based monitoring.
+โ€ข Discuss the concept and implications of risk-based monitoring.

-• Identify warning signs that raise suspicion of scientific misconduct or fraud.
+โ€ข Identify warning signs that raise suspicion of scientific misconduct or fraud.

 Who will benefit from this course

-The module is intended for those involved in clinical research and development, in particular the monitoring of clinical trials, and those who require an understanding of what this entails.
-It and its companion module CT06 provide a comprehensive introduction to monitoring for new CRAs, or additional training and professional development for those already working in the field.
+The course is intended for those involved in clinical research and development, in particular the monitoring of clinical trials, and those who require an understanding of what this entails.
+It and its companion course CT06 provide a comprehensive introduction to monitoring for new CRAs, or additional training and professional development for those already working in the field.
 It will also be of value to clinical research coordinators, clinical investigators and other healthcare professionals involved in clinical studies.

 Module Outline

-– Sets out the module’s scope, objectives and notes on terminology.
+โ€“ Sets out the courseโ€™s scope, objectives and notes on terminology.

-• Site monitoring visits
+โ€ข Site monitoring visits

-– Regular visiting of investigational sites by a CRA is the front line of clinical trial monitoring.
-The visits allow face-to-face interaction with study site personnel and direct access to source records and site resources, providing the best opportunity for the CRA both to assess and to influence the progress and quality of a trial.
-In this session, we discuss monitoring tasks, the frequency and duration of visits, preparation for a visit, the kinds of deficiencies that may be found at the site, interaction with study staff, assessment of protocol compliance in a variety of areas, investigational product and subject recruitment issues, review of findings, and report and follow-up.
+โ€“ Despite the increasing use of remote and centralised monitoring methods, many still regard regular visiting of investigational sites by a CRA to be the front-line of clinical trial monitoring.
+In this session, we discuss monitoring tasks, the frequency and duration of visits, preparation for a visit, the kinds of deficiencies that may be found at the site, interaction with study staff, assessment of protocol compliance in a variety of areas, investigational product and subject recruitment issues, review of findings, and report and follow up.

-• Data checking
+โ€ข Data checking

-– Review and verification of data in CRFs and source documents is considered by many to be the CRA’s principal task.
-It takes up most of his or her time on a monitoring visit and constitutes the primary measure taken on behalf of the sponsor to assure the quality of the data provided by the investigator.
-In this session, we describe how to carry out CRF review and source document verification (SDV).
+โ€“ In the modern era of electronic data acquisition tools, risk-based and centralised monitoring, investigational site monitoring may be performed on-site and/or remotely, depending on circumstances.
+However, on-site data checking still has a role to play in providing ‘gold standard’ assurance of the reliability of the investigator’s data.
+In this session, we describe how to carry out CRF review and source data verification (SDV).
 We discuss the extent of SDV required, outline differences between paper and electronic CRFs, identify aspects of trial conduct for which CRFs and source records should be checked, discuss on-site corrections and resolution of discrepancies, and outline data retrieval and data query procedures.

-• Close-out visit
+โ€ข Close-out visit

-– Almost all clinical trials require an on-site visit to close the study at a site, irrespective of whether routine monitoring visits have been made.
-In addition to completing tasks typically carried out at a routine visit, the CRA will be required to perform some actions specific to the end of the trial, such as retrieving or authorising the destruction of unused supplies, retrieving some essential documents, and reminding the investigator of continuing responsibilities.
+โ€“ Almost all clinical trials require an on-site visit to close the study at a site, irrespective of whether routine monitoring visits have been made.
+In addition to completing tasks typically carried out at a routine visit, the CRA will be required to perform some actions specific to the end of the trial, such as retrieving or authorising the destruction of unused supplies, retrieving some essential records, and reminding the investigator of continuing responsibilities.
 In this session we describe the close-out of a trial at an investigational site.

-• Risk-based monitoring
+โ€ข Risk-based monitoring

-– Monitoring of clinical research by traditional methods, particularly as regards data checking, is time consuming and laborious.
-In recent years, regulatory authorities have focused attention on ways of making quality management in general, and monitoring in particular, more efficient through a risk-based approach.
-Implications of this approach include: increased emphasis on centralised monitoring rather than site visits; and a move away from 100% source document verification toward risk-based and statistically directed sampling of data.
-In this session we provide a brief introduction to principles of risk-based monitoring.
+โ€“ Implications of a risk-based approach to monitoring include increased emphasis on remote and centralised monitoring rather than site visits, and a move away from 100% SDV toward risk-based and statistically directed sampling of data.
+ICH GCP encourages the use of risk-based monitoring.
+In this session we provide a brief introduction to the principles of this approach.

-• Fraud and scientific misconduct
+โ€ข Fraud and scientific misconduct

-– The great majority of healthcare professionals undertaking clinical research act with honesty and integrity.
+โ€“ The great majority of healthcare professionals undertaking clinical research act with honesty and integrity.
 However, cases of scientific misconduct and downright fraud do occur.
 Besides damaging the reputations of those who commit them, such actions have potentially serious consequences for the research and might even affect public health.
-In this session we distinguish error, misconduct and fraud, discuss the CRA’s role in detecting them, and describe their consequences.
+In this session we distinguish error, misconduct and fraud, discuss the CRAโ€™s role in detecting them, and describe their consequences.

-• Assessment
+โ€ข Assessment

-– Multiple-choice mastery assessment.
+โ€“ Multiple-choice mastery assessment.

 Roles

-Corporate, Manager, Other
+Compliance, Research, Manager, Other

 CPD Points